Gzh0821/pvzg_site/src/en/almanac/README.md

 > [!info]
 > Click the option in the sidebar to switch to the corresponding illustration page.
 >
-> In the custom level file, plants use `PlantType` as the name, and zombies use `CodeName` as the name.
+> In custom level files, both plants and zombies use `CodeName` as their names.

 <Catalog />